ridgeworks/arithmetic_types/README.md

 Note that exported predicates `index_parameters/3` and `slice_parameters/4` from `type_list` are used, so slicing and indexing semantics will be equivalent.
 Similarly, both `type_list` and `type_stringy` will define a module specific `\\ /3` predciate for concatenation.

 #### `type_ndarray`
 Polymorphic functions, those which have different implementations depending on argument type, can be very useful.
-Another example is the `ndarray` type, also included in this pack, which provides a subset of Python's `ndarray` class (see <numpy.org>).
+Another example of a sequence type is `ndarray`, also included in this pack, which provides a subset of Python's `ndarray` class (see <numpy.org>).
 See the source for details, but a few examples:
 ```
 ?- A is ndarray([[1,2,3],[4,5,6]]).
 A = #(#(1, 2, 3), #(4, 5, 6)).